kampersanda/ddd/README.md

 # ddd: dynamic double-array dictionary

-The __ddd__ is an experimental library for dynamic double-array dictionaries using some techniques.
+The __ddd__ is an experimental library for dynamic double-array dictionaries through some techniques, used for the article

-Especially, this library is used for evaluating rearrangement methods.
+* Shunsuke Kanda, Yuma Fujita, Kazuhiro Morita, and Masao Fuketa,"Practical rearrangement methods for dynamic double-array dictionaries," Software: Practice and Experience, 2017. (to appear)

 You can download and compile __ddd__ as the following commands: